 Need your egg fix?
-I get it.
-We eat eggs—almost daily—in our house.
-While it may be difficult to find eggs at the grocery store (or simply put, they’re above your budget), take to Farmish or Local Hens.
+Want to support a local farm?
+Take to Farmish or Local Hens.
 Supporting your local farmers, through a CSA box, is another way to find economical eggs!

 Before we jump into healthy no egg breakfast ideas, let’s talk about breakfast foods that spike blood sugar.
 Unfortunately, many popular breakfast foods are loaded with sugar.
 And sugar causes blood glucose to spike.
 In turn, this sends your energy, motivation, and mood on a rollercoaster.
 Not to mention, long-term issues, i.e. hormone imbalance.
 Below are a handful of common breakfast foods that lack substantial nutrients to keep you full and satiated.